Among the latest clean energy innovations, the Earth battery is perhaps the most accessible.

 How well do Earth batteries work?

-Of the various earth battery designs out there, the traditional soil-based earth battery and its newer compost counterpart are the most effective.
+Of the various earth battery (ground battery) designs out there, the traditional soil-based earth battery and its newer compost counterpart are the most effective.

 They work in the same way, producing electricity from electron exchanges, but have different strengths and weaknesses.